 Eurasian Eagle-Owl, cliff near Yong’an River, 30 July 2016 (00:57; 3.1 MB)

 The Mountain Weasel was found in pasture off the S302 at 37.906618, 100.381936.
 We noticed a raucous group of White-rumped Snowfinch, Rufous-necked Snowfinch, Ground Tit, and Horned Lark.
 The cause of their excitement was the weasel, which was raiding the pika burrows.
 For an hour we watched the weasel pop into and out of the holes, searching for prey.

 We were joined by Majiu (马九), a 16-year-old Tibetan high schooler, and his uncle, a herdsman.
-Majiu, who is 1.8 m tall, was wearing a Kobe Bryant jersey and said to me in English, “Basketball is my life.”
+Majiu, whose height is 1.8 m (5’11”), was wearing a Kobe Bryant jersey and said to me in English, “Basketball is my life.”
 He is the star of his team at Qilian Ethnic High School in Qilian Xiancheng.

 After dark, in Majiu’s uncle’s tent, Majiu’s uncle’s wife served us Tibetan milk tea and bread.
 We showed them Saturn through our scope.

 — The Siberian Roe Deer was seen in broad daylight in scrub along the S302 at 37.682194, 101.061444.
 This was my best look ever at Siberian Roe Deer and first in summer pelage.
 We noted its yellow-brown coat and stocky build.